ncbi/vadr/documentation/output-formats.md

 # specify model subgroup is <s>:  GI [--subgroup]
 ```

-Next is the stage list section <a name="log-stagelist"> which lists
+Next is the stage list section <a name="log-stagelist"></a> which lists
 each stage the script proceeds through, along with the time that
-elapsed during that stage.
-For example:
+elapsed during that stage:

 ```
 # Fetching FASTA file                                          ... done. [    3.9 seconds]